 Apple Inc designed the compiler-based Swift.
 It was made to develop apps compatible with Apple devices.
 Swift is quickly being adopted as the industry standard.
 Built as an alternative, Swift has several benefits over the preceding Objective-C. The standout feature is its open-source nature, allowing it to be used on different non-Apple platforms like Linux.

 Global Trends on Swift Programming Language

-Apple’s latest programming language venture is firmly cementing its position in terms of popularity among programmers, according to research conducted by in 2018.
+Apple’s latest programming language venture is firmly cementing its position in terms of popularity among programmers, according to research conducted by StackOverflow in 2018.
 With 8.1% votes, Swift was the 14th “most popular programming language”.

 A significant achievement, considering the fact that it did not exist ten years ago.
 It had also secured the 6th position as the “most-loved” language among programmers.

 If we consider the search analytics data of language tutorials by Google Trends, Swift occupies the 9th rank in the PYPL(Popularity of Programming Language) Index.